Investment properties in Canada

 If your investment property will not be at least partially owner-occupied, your mortgage default insurance premium rates will be as follows:

-Investment Property Mortgage Rates
+Calculate Your Investment Property Mortgage Payment

 So long as you meet the qualification criteria and can make at least the minimum down payment on your investment property, you should qualify for the same mortgage rates and terms as you see on our site – these include fixed, variable and adjustable rate mortgages.